OBDS-Training/Help/content/en/docs/linux/bashrc/index.md

 fi
 ```

+### Interactive sessions

 Next, an `if` statement is used to ensure that certain commands are only executed
 in interactive Bash session.

+For instance,
-For instance, interactive session are those that are launched in your Terminal
+interactive session are those that are launched in your Terminal every time
-every time you log into the CCB cluster, while non-interactive session are those
+that you log into the CCB cluster, in contrast to non-interactive session
-that are launched when you submit jobs to the queue manager on the cluster.
+that are launched when you submit jobs to the queue manager on the cluster
+(more on cluster jobs in a later section of this documentation).

 ```bash
 if [[ $PS1 ]]; then